Axis Platform / Sheet 02 / Pivot

 S.04

-End-goal methodology
+Sequenced methodology

 Sequenced critical-path from current state → DA lodged → conditions cleared → ready to deploy capital.
 Decision gates and walk-away triggers along the path so the engagement carries its own stop signals.